Celebrating 150 Years

 St. Luke’s is the fourth hospital in the country to operate such a school.
 Nine pupils form the first class.

-St. Luke’s School of Nursing, as it is named today, remains the nation’s oldest hospital-based, diploma nursing school in continuous operation.
+St. Luke’s School of Nursing, as it is named today, remains the nation’s oldest hospital-based, diploma-granting nursing school.

 Nurses sitting outside building